backstage/backstage/.changeset/cuddly-turtles-sleep.md

 '@backstage/plugin-catalog-backend': patch
 ---

-Use new `PermissionEvaluator#query` method when retrieving permission conditions.
+Use new `PermissionEvaluator#authorizeConditional` method when retrieving permission conditions.